Suraj-Aleti/Home-SOC-lab/README.md

 run
 ```

-**Result:** Full root shell obtained with zero authentication — the backdoor activates when a username containing `:)` is sent to the FTP service, which opens a listener on TCP port 6200 that Metasploit then connects to automatically.
+**Result:** Full root shell obtained with zero authentication.
+The backdoor activates when a username containing `:)` is sent to the FTP service, which opens a listener on TCP port 6200 that Metasploit then connects to automatically.
 Confirmed with `getuid` → `root`.

-**Initial finding — no detection at all:** Checked both `syslog` (Metasploitable2/Kali) and the existing stock Suricata ruleset — **nothing related to the exploit appeared anywhere.** Unlike the port scan (which at least produced incidental noise), this exploit left **zero trace** in any existing log source: vsftpd does not log the malicious connection any differently than a normal one, and the stock Suricata ruleset had no signature for this specific, well-known backdoor.
-This is a more serious gap than Attack #2 — a scan is reconnaissance, but this is a full compromise, and it was completely invisible.
+**Initial finding: no detection at all:** Checked both `syslog` (Metasploitable2/Kali) and the existing stock Suricata ruleset — **nothing related to the exploit appeared anywhere.** Unlike the port scan (which at least produced incidental noise), this exploit left **zero trace** in any existing log source: vsftpd does not log the malicious connection any differently than a normal one, and the stock Suricata ruleset had no signature for this specific, well-known backdoor.
+This is a more serious gap than Attack #2: a scan is reconnaissance, but this is a full compromise, and it was completely invisible.

 **Closing the gap — writing a custom Suricata detection:** Wrote two custom rules targeting the two network-visible stages of this exploit (the trigger string and the resulting backdoor shell connection), added to `/var/lib/suricata/rules/local.rules` (Suricata's actual default rule path — note: NOT `/etc/suricata/rules/`, which is a separate directory that isn't loaded by default; had to add `local.rules` explicitly under `rule-files:` in `suricata.yaml` and copy the rule file to the correct path):